Author: Dr Eureta Rosenberg

 So land degradation also affects our urban areas, through spreading informal settlements and rising food prices.
 Water also becomes more expensive as soil erosion makes rivers muddy and causes dams to fill up with silt, adding to the costs of water purification and storage.

 Only 13.5% of South Africa’s land surface area is considered arable, or suitable for food production.
-Every year an estimated 34 000 hectares of farmland is converted for other purposes to other uses such as urban expansion.
+Every year, thousands of hectares of farmland is converted for other purposes to other uses such as urban expansion.
 At this rate, by the year 2050 the experts predict that there will be no more than 0.2 hectares per person available on which to produce food in South Africa.
 This is considerably less than international norms.
 Food imports are expensive and, like other environmental problems, they hit the poorest people hardest.

 While it is difficult to estimate the extent of the problem of land degradation, there is no doubt that people around the world are suffering from its effects.
 The term ‘environmental refugees’ has been coined to refer to people who have had to abandon their homes because, for various reasons, the land has lost its capacity to sustain them.